The General (magazine): History

 When the first issue was published, wargaming in the modern recreational sense was still in its infancy, and The Avalon Hill Game Company had been producing wargames for a mass market for only five years.
 It was the first professionally produced wargaming magazine ever published for the nascent cardboard and hex-map wargaming hobby.

-The first issue was published on 1 May 1964; twelve pages in length with a six-issue (one year) subscription valued at 4.98 US dollars.
+The first issue, twelve pages in length, was published on 1 May 1964.
+A six-issue (one year) subscription was $4.98.
+There were 72 subscribers listed in Issue #1, 500 for Issue #2, and Issues #3 and #4 each added another 100 subscribers.

 The third issue featured a $0.25 discount coupon that could be used in any purchase direct by mail from Avalon Hill (with small print indicating a minimum of four coupons had to be redeemed at a time); these coupons would be a regular feature of the magazine.
-Volume Two featured the addition of area editors based geographically around the United States; article submissions started to appear with such frequency that area editors were dropped after Volume 2 Issue 5.
+In 1965, Volume Two featured the addition of area editors based geographically around the United States; article submissions started to appear with such frequency that area editors were dropped after Volume 2 Issue 5.
 Volume Three, Number One boasted an expansion to 16 page format.
-By the fourth year of publication, many fanzines and amateur publications began cropping up, and Avalon Hill promoted the sale of such, wisely suggesting that these amateur publications were good for the growth of the wargaming hobby.
+By the fourth year of publication, many new fanzines and amateur publications began cropping up, and Avalon Hill promoted the sale of such, suggesting that these amateur publications were good for the growth of the wargaming hobby.
 Volume Four also marked the change from dull paper stock to glossy paper.

 In 1972, editorship passed from Thomas N. Shaw to a young Don Greenwood, who was just graduating from college.
 Volume 9 Number 1 would be his first issue, and he would remain at the helm until January 1982 when Rex A. Martin took over (Volume 18 Number 5).
 In July 1992, the editorial duties were passed on to Don Hawthorne (Volume 28 Number 1).
 Hawthorne was a published science fiction author before joining Avalon Hill, and left the company in 1992 to return to writing full time, creating the "War World" series with John F. Carr.
 He was succeeded by Robert Waters (Volume 29 Number 3) after an issue with Gary Fortenberry as associate editor and Donald J. Greenwood as executive editor.
 In 1995 (Volume 30 Number 4), Stuart K. Tucker became the editor until the Hasbro buyout in 1998.